 - 2 medium onions, shredded

 - 3 large stalks scallion, mashed in a mortar

-- Large branch of fresh thyme or 2 tablespoons dried thyme leaves (if using fresh thyme break up the sprigs and get off as many leaves as possible)
+- A large branch of fresh thyme or 2 tablespoons dried thyme leaves (if using fresh thyme break up the sprigs and get off as many leaves as possible)

 - 1 scotch bonnet pepper, de-seeded or your preferred hot pepper finely minced (use more pepper if that suits you)